 Because of changing water levels, the shorelands of the Great Lakes are considered a dynamic and quickly changing environment.
 Wave action, storms, wind, ground water seepage, surface water runoff, and frost are contributing factors to changing and reshaping the shoreline.
 Army Corps water level data documented from 1918 - 2019 show just how cyclical water levels in the Great Lakes can be (Figure 11A).
-High water levels dominated Lake Michigan in the 1980s and 1990s, however, this was followed by a period of below the long-term average These two photos show the dramatic fluctuations in Great Lakes water levels over the course of just 10 years.
-Both photos were taken at the same location in Traverse City, the top in 2009, the bottom in 2019.

-annual levels in the 2000s (shown as the red line in Figure 11A).
+High water levels dominated Lake Michigan in the 1980s and 1990s, however, this was followed by a period of below the long-term average annual levels in the 2000s (shown as the red line in Figure 11A).
 Since 2014, lake levels in Lake Michigan have been on the rise reaching record levels in 2019 and 2020.
 These high water levels have led to increased shoreline erosion, which can cause financial property loss as well as public losses to recreation facilities, roads and other public works.